momentum-xyz/docs/docs/what-is-odyssey/what-is-odyssey.md

 > We are the sum total of our experiences—B.J.
 Neblett

-So, why not enhancing our experiences, together?
+So, why not enhance our experiences, together?

 ## What can I do with Odyssey?